-Amy Chorew, our Better Homes and Gardens® Real Estate VP of Learning, interviewed three top brokers to gain insights on their best practices for lead generation.
+Amy Chorew, the VP of Learning at Better Homes and Gardens® Real Estate, interviewed three top brokers to gain insights on their best practices for lead generation.
 John Jackson from John Jackson Neighborhood Real Estate, Lane Hornung from 8z Real Estate, and Heather Bush from Better Homes and Gardens Real Estate Capital Area were excited to share their expertise.

 John Jackson Neighborhood Real Estate: Racing for Approachable

 John takes a friendly approach to lead generation.
 By being both approachable and desirable, his brokerage finds much success in being able to convert leads.
 To make their presence known, the traditional avenues of open houses and Facebook ads are used.
 However, their major investment lies in nurturing client relationships rather than cold leads.

 As an avid runner, John heavily supports athletic events that are not necessarily client-focused.
 By sponsoring local races and having the company name on running bibs, the brokerage is able to present itself to the local public in a community-oriented way.
 John believes that inspiration and a bit of runner’s high, first- or second-hand, will inspire the public.

 While it is always a challenge to define measurable market presence, being approachable, knowledgeable and desirable makes prospective clients want to engage.
 Sixty percent of leads are company-driven and agents drive the other 40 percent in a high-support setup.
 John makes it part of his responsibility to be the inside sales person.
 He nurtures leads and matures them before handing them off to a team member.
 A shared Google doc tracks hot, warm and cold statuses as well as every communication sent to all leads, regardless of how they were shaped.
 Agents can count on these leads, but are also incentivized to nurture their own.